-DOG FRIENDLY RESTAURANTS
+DOG FRIENDLY RESTAURANTS IN SANTA CRUZ

 We started off with some lip-smacking Jamaican fare at The Jerk House restaurant on Soquel Drive that comes with a great outdoor patio.
 The menu, like any other island cuisine, heavily leaned towards fish and meat, but there were quite a few options for vegetarians/vegans including the yummy sides.
-I settled for a curried chicken patty (filled puff pastry) that came with cabbage slaw, jicama-cucumber-mango salad, rice with black eyed peas and plantains while S chose veggies stir-friend with coconut milk and served with the same sides (all entrees have those staple sides).
+I settled for a curried chicken patty (filled puff pastry) that came with cabbage slaw, jicama-cucumber-mango salad, rice with black eyed peas and plantains while S chose veggies stir-fried with coconut milk and served with the same sides (all entrees have those staple sides).
 Finally I got some tropical fruit punch to wash down that delicious grub.
 Service was good at the restaurant (the place was not too crowded) and our food tasted great!
-I specially loved the spicy patty which reminded me of the patties that I had in Kolkata while growing up.
+I especially loved the spicy patty which reminded me of the patties that I had in Kolkata while growing up.

 No trip to downtown Santa Cruz is complete without stopping by Penny’s Ice Creamery, the city’s only ice-cream spot that boasts of making everything from scratch!
 It is also dog-friendly and has a small outdoor seating place.
 This is a very popular place so be prepared to stand in line for their ice creams, with a roasted marshmallow on top as an added twist!
 The ice-cream shop is on Cedar Avenue but they also have a kiosk on Pacific Ave, the main street in downtown.